All active UK limited companies (and some dormant ones) must file corporation tax returns, typically every year

 Each company tax return must be filed within 12 months of the end of the relevant corporation tax accounting period.

 Corporation tax payment is generally due nine months after the end of your corporation tax accounting period - before your corporation tax return is due.
 Companies with profits greater than £1.5m pay corporation tax in instalments instead, although there are exceptions, for example if your total tax liability is less than £10,000.
-Since April 2017, the very largest companies (those with annual taxable profits over £20 million or where the company is a member of one or more 51% groups) have been required to make payments in months 3, 6, 9 and 12 of the period to which the profits relate.
+The very largest companies (those with annual taxable profits over £20 million or where the company is a member of one or more 51% groups) are required to make payments in months 3, 6, 9 and 12 of the period to which the profits relate.

 UK corporation tax rates